Lorenzobattistela/lambda-calculus-eval/README.md

 `(@x.x @y.y)` => `(@y.y)`

-This is a WIP and there are a lot of TODOs to enhance parsing, error handling, usability and reduction steps.
-Some of the TODOs are listed in the end of this file.
+It is possible to import files, but the files imported can ONLY have definitions (type definitions and def statements).

+Lambda expressions and unbound variables HAVE to be typed.

+The typecheck step is, for now, simple typed, which means we only check if the function (lambda abstraction) type is the same type as its argument.

+You can check some examples under the `examples` directory.

 ## Syntax Highlighting

-It is boring to write lambda expressions in plain white characters.
+It is boring to write lambda expressions in plain uncolored characters.

 If you want to highlight your `.lambda` files in `vim`, you can: